 We rely on the newly redesigned PSID, from 2005 to 2017.
 Since 1999, the PSID presents a unique combination of longitudinal data on income, consumption, and assets holdings for the US.
 Unlike the annual information available every year before 1997, after 1999 a new wave is only available every other year.
-Since 2005, the consumption information has been enhanced, with additional categories.
+Since 2005, the consumption information has been enhanced, with additional categories, see Li, Schoeni, Danziger and Charles (2010).
 The recent waves include food at home and away from home, gasoline, health, transportation, utilities, clothing, and leisure activities.
-For this reason, we expect the post-2005 PSID to provide more accurate information about household consumption patterns than the earlier period used in ABB.
+Andreski, Geng, Samancioglu and Schoeni (2014) provide a detailed analysis of the post-2005 data and assess the new methodology developed by the PSID for collecting household expenditure data.
+The new survey methodology allows unfolding brackets as well as choice of time-frame for different consumption categories.
+They show that since 2005 the PSID has captured almost all expenditures measured in the cross-sectional